 It is always worth maintaining your oral health because issues with the mouth can have far-reaching consequences.
 Persistent decay and dental erosion weaken the whole immune system and leave you more vulnerable to illness.
 Also, having a great smile is important for your self-confidence.
 It will help you perform better in your work and social life.

 Can a Dental Hygienist Help You Avoid Disease?

 Yes, absolutely.
 This is the primary goal for all dental hygienists.
 They want to help you avoid bad breath, tooth decay, gum disease, and all of the other nasty problems that come with poor oral health.
 This is why you should pay extra special attention every time that you visit yours.

 They will show you how to slow down tartar build up and recommend positive changes to your diet.
 Your choice of food and drink has a huge impact on your teeth.
 Sugary snacks and fizzy drinks are okay in moderation, but consuming too many will dissolve the enamel and leave your teeth vulnerable to acid attack.

 Treatments like scaling and polishing can feel a little strange because you’re not used to somebody touching your teeth in this way.
 However, there shouldn’t be any pain.
 If your mouth is particularly sensitive, you may feel a small amount of discomfort, but your hygienist can apply an anaesthetic is needed.

-You must tell them if you are not happy or need them how they are working with your mouth.
+You must tell them if you are not happy or need them to change how they are working with your mouth.
 If you don’t speak up, they won’t know.